lgw2/lgw2.github.io/_teaching/csci127-summer-2019/assignments/program6.md

 help a user gain insight into the airlines.csv file.
 * Optional: you can make one of your visualizations about predictions generated using the sklearn package.
+* In order to save your visualizations, you can use the `plt.savefig(output_filename.png)` command, as in Lab 11.

 ## Grading - 100 points
 10 points - pandas is used to load and manipulate the data.